United States Data Center Server Market Size and Share

 • By form factor, half-height blades held 49.2% share of the United States data center server market size in 2024; quarter-height micro-blades are advancing at 14.3% CAGR.

-• By application, virtualization and private cloud retained 38.5% share of the United States data center server market, and AI/ML workloads are expanding at 16.3% CAGR.
+• By application, virtualization and private cloud retained a 38.5% share of the United States data center server market, and AI/ML workloads are expanding at a 16.3% CAGR.

-• By data-center type, colocation captured 65% of the United States data center server market share in 2024, while hyperscaler deployments show the fastest 15.2% CAGR.
+• By data center type, colocation captured 65% of the United States data center server market share in 2024, while hyperscaler deployments showed the fastest growth at 15.2% CAGR.

 Segment Analysis